Best Quality Management Software: How to Evaluate QMS Platforms in 2026

 - What is the migration path for existing quality records?
 For validated systems: what does the vendor provide to support the customer’s performance qualification, and how are system updates assessed for impact on the validated state?

-Criterion 6: Total Cost of Ownership — Licence, Implementation, and Ongoing Administration
+Criterion 6: Total Cost of Ownership

 The total cost of ownership for QMS software is consistently underestimated in initial vendor evaluations.
-The licence is the visible cost.
-The less visible costs are implementation services, ongoing configuration administration, validation maintenance, training administrator time, and the cost of the workarounds that accumulate when the platform does not fully satisfy the organisation’s workflows.
-For regulated-industry buyers, validation maintenance is a recurring cost that does not exist in general quality software evaluations: every system update requires an impact assessment against the validated state, and significant updates require regression testing and validation documentation updates.
+The license is the visible cost.
+The less visible costs are implementation services, ongoing configuration administration, validation maintenance, training administrator time, and the cost of the workarounds that accumulate when the platform does not fully satisfy the organization’s workflows.

 Probe questions:

-Leading Platforms Evaluated Against the Six Criteria
+Leading QMS Platforms Evaluated Against the Six Criteria

 Greenlight Guru